kamilkp/angular-sortable-view/README.md

   * `sv-part` - this attribute should be placed on an element that is a container for the `ngRepeat`'ed elements.
 Its value should be the same as the right hand side expression in `ng-repeat` attribute.
   * `sv-element` - this attribute should be placed on the same element as `ng-repeat` attribute.
 Its (optional) value should be an expression that evaluates to the options object.
   * `sv-handle` - this attribute is optional.
 If needed it can be placed on an element within the sortable element.
 This element will be the handle for sorting operations.
+  * `sv-helper` - the element with this attribute will serve as a custom helper for sorting operations

 ###Example of single sortable list